Blog Archives

 How Necessary is Nutrition?

 When I first planned to lose weight, I figured I would simply apply the formula I knew would work.
 I would simply ensure that I burned more calories than I took in.
 The problem with that is I gave no attention to where the calories I received would be coming from, and worse yet my body would not necessarily feel “full” because it was not receiving the nutrients it craved.
-The led to some really bad cycles, and wondering how I could make so little progress in weight loss.
+This led to some really bad cycles, and wondering how I could make so little progress in weight loss.
 I used workouts as an excuse to treat myself to whatever I wanted to eat.
-It did not take long to discover that I was easily able to “undo” whatever benefits I benefits I would get from my workouts.
+It did not take long to discover that I was easily able to “undo” whatever benefits I would get from my workouts.

-When I joined my first challenge group, I learned that 70% – 80% of my visible results would be directly related to my nutrition.
+Doing a little bit of research, I learned that 70% – 80% of my visible results would be directly related to my nutrition.
 What was the question again?
 How important is nutrition?
 About 3 to 4 times as important as your workout.
-The good news is that if you have coupled Shakeology together with your workout program, you are poised for tremendous success in your fitness goals!
+Use a trusted food tracker like myfitnesspal and you can even track your macros.